-We have two methods for cleaning wheels, first one is with our Auto Body Gel and the Dirty Deeds cloth, and the second is if you suffer from bad brake dust issues, you will want to be using our epic Wheely Clean cleaner.
+We have two methods for cleaning wheels, first one is with one of our car shampoos in the Wheels bucket , Orange Agent and the Dirty Deeds cloth, and the second is if you suffer from bad brake dust issues, you will want to be using our epic Wheely Clean cleaner.

 Let's start with the wash method first.
-Unless you are washing a Hummer or a Mack truck, half fill your bucket and add a capful of our Auto Body Gel wash to it.
-Use the Dirty Deeds cloth to give your wheels a good and thorough scrub.
+Unless you are washing a Hummer or a Mack truck, half fill your Wheels bucket and add a capful of our wash to it.
+Spray the Orange Agent and use a wheel cleaning brush or the Dirty Deeds cloth and give your wheels a good and thorough scrub.
 Do them one at a time and rinse off with fresh water afterwards.

-Our second method is with our purpose made wheel cleaner; Wheely Clean.
+Our second and most favourite method is with our purpose made wheel cleaner; Wheely Clean.
 It was a 9-year journey to make an effective wheel cleaner that works.
-It's made for those who suffer from bad brake dust issues, and need a pH balanced, (i.e. non acidic or caustic), biodegradable wheel cleaner, that is safe for ALL wheels, whilst also cutting down the time down in cleaning the round friends on our cars.
+It's made for those who suffer from bad brake dust issues, and need a pH balanced, (i.e. non acidic or caustic), biodegradable wheel cleaner, that is safe for ALL wheels, whilst also cutting down the time of cleaning the round friends on our cars.

 It's a revolutionary type of cleaner that utilises a chemical reaction with metal oxide/brake dust that changes its state to a water-soluble complex, for easy removal with a hose.
 With no scrubbing it will do about 80% of the cleaning job for you on really dusty, grime caked wheels, close to 99% if used weekly on a daily driver.
 It's pH balanced, no acid or caustic ingredients, so it is safe for all wheels including painted, alloy, anodised, chromed, clear coated, powder coated, aluminium, stainless, billet - the list goes on!!

-The simple version on using it is that you spray it on, brush it around, let it sit for a couple of minutes and then hose it off with a pressure washer or a strong jet of water.
-It's well worth reading the in depth article on using the Wheely Clean to make the most of this great product in the link at the bottom of this article.
+The simple version on using it is that you spray it on, brush it around, wait for it to go red/ purple and then hose it off with a pressure washer or a strong jet of water.
+It's well worth reading the in depth How To Use article in our guides on using the Wheely Clean.
+This way you'll get the most of this great Aussie made product.